 First Saturday Wolf River Paddle

-Our River Guides will share the trip leader's responsibilities on this paddle.
+Our River Guides will share the trip leader’s responsibilities on this paddle.
 They are a great bunch of volunteers and will ensure you have both a safe and enjoyable adventure.
 If you have questions about the trip, please get in touch with Jim Gafford at firstname.lastname@example.org or call/text (901) 573-2353 or contact Jeff Sojourner at email@example.com or call/text at (901) 573-6307.
-Both will be happy to discuss the particulars of the trip with you.
+Both will be happy to discuss the particulars of the event with you.

 For Those Renting Boats: Our recommended outfitter for this trip is Ghost River Rentals (www.ghostriverrentals.com), who will shuttle you and your personal items.
-Contact the outfitter at the appointed time and location (usually the Bateman Road ramp) and be shuttled to the launch ramp south of La Grange, TN.
+You will meet the outfitter at the appointed time and location (usually the Bateman Road ramp) and be shuttled to the launch ramp south of La Grange, TN.
 Contact the outfitter (Mark Babb) early to discuss options and arrangements for your participation.
 Mark can be reached by cell/text at (901) 485-1220 or by email (firstname.lastname@example.org).
 Again, contact the outfitter once you have registered for the paddle to discuss equipment rental details.

-Parking Disclaimer: You should be able to leave your vehicle in the relatively safe put-in and take-out parking areas; however, Wolf River Conservancy cannot guarantee conditions at the time of launch.
+Parking Disclaimer: You should be able to leave your vehicle in the relatively safe Put-in and Take-out parking areas; however, Wolf River Conservancy cannot guarantee conditions at the time of launch.
 The Conservancy is not responsible for loss or damage to private property on or off the river.

-Safety and PFD Requirement: Participants in Wolf River Conservancy on-river programs will be required to wear a US Coast Guard-approved Personal Flotation Device (PFD) while on the river.
-Children must wear child-size-approved PFDs.
+SAFETY and PFD Requirement: Wolf River Conservancy on-river program participants must wear a US Coast Guard-approved Personal Flotation Device (PFD) while on the river.
+Children must wear child-size approved PFDs.
 If you are renting a craft, the outfitter will provide you with an approved PFD as part of the rental package.
-Those using boats provided by the Conservancy will also be supplied PFDs and paddles.
+Those using boats provided by the Conservancy will be supplied PFDs and paddles as well.
 There are no exceptions to the PFD requirements.
 Please note that they must also be securely fastened at all times.
-Please do not use the "belt-type" units popular with the SUP community.
+Please do not use the “belt type” units popular with the SUP community.
 These are single-discharge units and cannot easily be reloaded once deployed.

-Google Maps Keyword (Input) Ghost River Canoe Run (Outlet)
+Google Maps Keyword (Input) Ghost River Canoe Run (Input)